-- 24. Applicants must meet the following eligibility criteria: - Each project will be led by a named Principal Investigator (PI).
+- 27. Applicants must meet the following eligibility criteria: - Each project will be led by a named Principal Investigator (PI).
 The PI must be a researcher in a discipline within the social sciences or the humanities.
-The PI is expected to direct the research and the management of the project and has responsibility for the overall project reporting requirements. - The PI must be of postdoctoral or above status (or have equivalent research experience).
-The PI must hold an established role in an eligible UK university or research institute.
+The PI is

+- expected to direct the research and the management of the project and has responsibility for the overall project reporting requirements. - The PI must be of postdoctoral or above status (or have equivalent research experience).
+The PI must hold an established role in an eligible university or research institute in the UK, Brazil, Egypt, Indonesia, Jordan, Kenya, Malaysia, Philippines, South Africa, Turkey, Thailand, Vietnam and/or Least Developed Countries.
 The PI's position must last at least the duration of the grant funded by the Academy. - The PI can spend a minimum of 20% of their time and a maximum of 100% of their time on the grant.
 The time spent on the grant can change over the course of the award but may not be under 20% across the duration of the award.
-Staff employed on the award may be employed full or part time regardless of the time the award holder spends on the award. - PIs may not hold more than one British Academy award of a comparable nature at any one time. - An individual cannot be the PI on more than one bid under the British Academy's ODA International Interdisciplinary Research Projects programme. - Awards are available for PIs who are UK-based early career researchers in any discipline within the humanities and social sciences.
-An early career researcher is defined as 0-7 years post-PhD.
-However, as noted in the 'career background and history' section above the Academy is aware that individuals will have had different opportunities to balance their research with other commitments during their career or may come from diverse or non-traditional career backgrounds.
-For example, having taken extended leave including parental or medical leave, or having returned to research following time in other roles or having had periods of significant teaching or administrative workload that may have impacted on the applicant's research.
-If such circumstances apply, applicants are recommended to contact the Academy in advance of applying so that the Academy can confirm that they will be eligible despite the 0-7 years requirement stated here.

-- These awards are aimed at Principal Investigators who are UK-based early career researchers who are yet to have the opportunity to lead and manage international interdisciplinary research projects.
-The Academy sees this as a career development opportunity and therefore would not expect to support applications that are led by PIs who already have had the experience of leading and managing such projects.
-The Academy will expect applicants to articulate why the award will have a demonstrable impact on their career trajectory. - Applicants can be of any nationality. - Applicants must hold a doctoral degree (or have equivalent research experience). - Awards are available to individuals, to be held in an institutional context. - Awards will not be made retrospectively: this means that the work for which support is requested must not have commenced before the award is announced.
-Applications must be for new research ideas that are coherent on their own and are cutting-edge. - Applications under this call will not be accepted if the applicant or any collaborators have any outstanding reports or statements of expenditure which are still to be submitted to the Academy following previous awards. - Duplicate applications to more than one British Academy funding programme will not be accepted. - 25.
-It is required that amongst the PI and Co-Applicant(s) there is representation of disciplines from both the humanities AND the social sciences. - 26.
-Co-Applicants must meet the following eligibility criteria: - Must include at least one early career researcher who is based in Brazil, Egypt, Indonesia, Jordan, Kenya, Malaysia, Philippines, South Africa, Turkey, Thailand, Vietnam and/or Least Developed Countries.2 - Must be of postdoctoral or above status (or have equivalent research experience).
+Staff employed on the award may be employed full or part time regardless of the time the award holder spends on the award. - PIs may not hold more than one British Academy award of a comparable nature at any one time. - An individual cannot be the PI on more than one bid under this Programme. - Applicants can be of any nationality but they must be based in the UK, Brazil, Egypt, Indonesia, Jordan, Kenya, Malaysia, Philippines, South Africa, Turkey, Thailand, Vietnam and/or Least Developed Countries. - Applicants must hold a doctoral degree (or have equivalent research experience). - Awards are available to individuals, to be held in an institutional context. - Applications under this call will not be accepted if the applicant or any collaborators have any outstanding reports or statements of expenditure which are still to be submitted to the Academy following previous awards. - Duplicate applications to more than one British Academy funding programme will not be accepted. - 28.
+Co-Applicants must meet the following eligibility criteria: - Must include at least one researcher who is based in Brazil, Egypt, Indonesia, Jordan, Kenya, Malaysia, Philippines, South Africa, Turkey, Thailand, Vietnam and/or Least Developed Countries if the Principal Investigator is based in the UK or one researcher based in the UK if the Principal Investigator is based in Brazil, Egypt, Indonesia, Jordan, Kenya, Malaysia, Philippines, South Africa, Turkey, Thailand, Vietnam and/or Least Developed Countries. - Must be of postdoctoral or above status (or have equivalent research experience). - Can include other researchers based in the UK or internationally at all career stages. - No individual may be a Co-Applicant on more than two projects under this call (nor may a PI be additionally a Co-Applicant on more than one other project).

-2 There are 46 LDCS and they are as follows: Africa: Angola, Benin, Burkina Faso, Burundi, Central African Republic, Chad, Comoros, Democratic Republic of the Congo, Djibouti, Eritrea, Ethiopia, Gambia, Guinea, Guinea-Bissau, Lesotho, Liberia, Madagascar, Malawi, Mali, Mauritania, Mozambique, Niger, Rwanda, Sao Tome and Principe, Senegal, Sierra Leone, Somalia, South Sudan, Sudan, Togo, Uganda, United Republic of Tanzania and Zambia.
-Asia: Afghanistan, Bangladesh, Bhutan, Cambodia, Lao People's Democratic Republic, Myanmar.
-Nepal, Timor-Leste and Yemen.
-Caribbean: Haiti, Pacific: Kiribati, Solomon Islands and Tuyalu
+&lt;sup>2 There are 46 LDCS and they are as follows: Africa: Angola, Benin, Burkina Faso, Burundi, Central African Republic, Chad, Comoros, Democratic Republic of the Congo, Djibouti, Eritrea, Ethiopia, Gambia, Guinea, Guinea-Bissau, Lesotho, Liberia, Madagascar, Malawi, Mali, Mauritania, Mozambique, Niger, Rwanda, Sao Tome and Principe, Senegal, Sierra Leone, Somalia, South Sudan, Sudan, Togo, Uganda, United Republic of Tanzania and Zambia.
+Asia: Afghanistan, Bangladesh, Bhutan, Cambodia, Lao People's Democratic Republic, Myanmar, Nepal, Timor-Leste and Yemen.
+Caribbean: Haiti.
+Pacific: Kiribati, Solomon Islands and Tuvalu